TheovanKraay/multi-agent-spring-ai/readme.md

 ## Overview

 The personal shopper example includes 3 agents to handle various customer service requests, and an orchestrator for initial routing.
-The agents are implemented as Spring beans and use the [Spring AI](https://docs.spring.io/spring-ai/reference/) framework to interact with the Azure OpenAI API.
+The agents are implemented using [Spring AI](https://docs.spring.io/spring-ai/reference/) framework to interact with the Azure OpenAI API.
 The agents are designed to be modular and can be easily extended or replaced with other implementations.

 1. **Product Agent**: Answers customer queries from the products container using [Retrieval Augmented Generation (RAG)](https://learn.microsoft.com/azure/cosmos-db/gen-ai/rag).
 2. **Refund Agent**: Manages customer refunds, requiring both user ID and item ID to initiate a refund.